5 Simple Tips For Potty Training Your Puppy

-If you’re like me and have troubles keeping up with your pup at all times consider using a tether.
-You can buy a tether from the pet store or simply do what I did and use a long lead/leash.
+If you’re like me and have trouble keeping up with your pup at all times try using a tether.
+You can buy a tether from the pet store or simply do what I did and use a long lead or leash.
 If tethering your pup to you at all times is what it takes to make sure they’re not sneaking off then go for it.
 If you’re not keen on keeping your dog tethered you can use baby gates or closed doors to restrict your dogs access to the whole house.

 2. Don’t Leave Your Puppy Unattended